Melbourne-BMDS/mimic34md2020/index.md

 Enrollment is limited to 30 students.

-For further information or to enroll in the course, e-mail Dr. Chapman at [mailto](mailto:brian.chapman@unimelb.edu.au)
+For further information or to enroll in the course, e-mail Dr. Chapman at <brian.chapman@unimelb.edu.au>.

 ## Course Directors